sbangalore/sbangalore.github.io/_posts/2019-11-21-3-ways-to-be-a-rockstar-RA-or-Quant.md

 These books will help you write more pithy notes and papers.
 The main points from these books will be summarized in a future discussion.

-For presentations, I would recommend five major principles.
+For presentations, I recommend five major principles.

 1. **The Minto Pyramid Principle**
 - Start your presentations with the solution